vinted/swift-style-guide/README.markdown

 * There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but having too many sections in a method often means you should refactor into several methods.

 * Colons always have no space on the left and one space on the right.
-Exceptions are the ternary operator `? :` and empty dictionary `[:]`.
+Exception is empty dictionary `[:]`.

 **Preferred:**
 ```swift